Shivang2608/Beat-Cancer-Project-/README.md

 1. Vercel Secrets: In your Vercel Dashboard, set the NEON_DATABASE_URL as an Environment Variable.
 2. Privy Authorized Domains: In your Privy application settings, add your deployment URL (https://beat-cancer-project.vercel.app) to the Allowed origins list to prevent 403 Forbidden errors.

-Vercel Secrets: In your Vercel Dashboard, set the NEON_DATABASE_URL as an Environment Variable.

-Privy Authorized Domains: In your Privy application settings, add your deployment URL (https://beat-cancer-project.vercel.app) to the Allowed origins list to prevent 403 Forbidden errors.